 Padded or Back Contour.
 A lumbar-shaped backpack is much easier on your back as compared to a straight-shaped one.
 The arch conforms to your back, eliminating possible back pain and allowing air to move and keep you cool.

 Keep these things in mind when choosing the right backpack to bring with you on hikes.
 Check and see if the pack you’re eyeing contains additional features that could prove to be useful, i.e., straps for crampons, sleeping pads, ice axes or a few more specialised compartments for optimised versatility.
 Also, consider the terrain and the environment you’ll be hiking on when finalising your buying decision.
-A good hiking backpack makes it easier for you while containing everything you’ll need for your outdoor trip.
+A good hiking backpack and hiking backpack rain cover, makes it easier for you while containing everything you’ll need for your outdoor trip.